 Dr. Pasi A. Jänne MD, PhD

 Dr. Jänne is a translational thoracic medical oncologist at the Dana-Farber Cancer Institute and a professor of medicine at Harvard Medical School.
-He is the director of the Lowe Center for Thoracic Oncology and the scientific co-director of the Belfer Center for Applied Cancer Sciences.
+He is the director of the Lowe Center for Thoracic Oncology, the scientific co-director of the Belfer Center for Applied Cancer Sciences, and the David M. Livingston, MD, Chair at Dana-Farber.
 After earning his MD and PhD from the School of Medicine at the University of Pennsylvania, Dr. Jänne completed his internship and residency in medicine at Brigham and Women’s Hospital.

 He completed fellowship training in 2001 at the Dana-Farber Cancer Institute/Massachusetts General Hospital combined program in medical oncology.
 He earned a master’s degree in clinical investigation from Harvard University in 2002.